9xbt/GoStudio/README.md

 => Has colors for functions.
 # Notes
-=> Software is open source, no license at all, do whatever you want with it.
+Software is open source, no license at all, do the hell you want to do with it.